Q: What does the complaint letter mean?

 Q: If I decide to appeal, what do I need to do?

 A: First, review the Academic and Disciplinary Appeals policy in the Student Handbook.
 You must then file a written request, based on the criteria outlined in the Student Handbook.
-All letters of appeal should be addressed to the Dean of Students.
+All letters of appeal should be addressed to the Vice President of Student Engagement.
 Your letter must explain in detail the grounds on which an appeal should be reviewed.
 An appeal review will not be a "re-hearing" of your case.

 Upon receipt of your letter, the appeals review officer will make a preliminary decision to accept or reject the case based on the evidence you present in support of one or more of the appeals criteria.
 You will receive a letter from the appeals review officer with his/her decision on your appeal request.
 If your request is granted, you will schedule an appointment for an Appeal Review.